 Many places are not that way.

-So they're there, but in China, even China's agriculture system is shot.
+So they're there, but in China even, China's agriculture system is shot.

-And the people don't trust the CCP, they don't trust the food anymore, and it's getting that's becoming a real issue for the Chinese populace relative to the CCP.
+And it's getting, that's becoming a real issue for the Chinese populace relative to the CCP.

-So we won't be buying, you know, bananas from uh South America, we won't be buying bananas from Africa if you live in Europe.
+We won't be buying bananas from Africa if you live in Europe.

-So we had civilization under the stressor of the under all of its stressors, you know, reaching various different criticalities.
+So we had civilization under the stressor of the, under all of its stressors, you know, reaching various different criticalities.

 But we also have climate.